cjbuisness/Alternative_Language_Project/README.md

 ### Why did you pick this programming language?
-I picked Ruby because I recently met someone named Ruby, and they kept popping into my head when I looked at the other options.
-Additionally, (seemingly) required the least amount of infrastructure to be able to run a simple hello world.
+I picked Ruby because I recently met someone named Ruby, and they kept popping into my head when I looked at the other language options.
+Additionally, Ruby (seemingly) required the least amount of infrastructure to be able to run a simple hello world.
 I spent much time trying to troubleshoot setting up requirements to run C, C++, and C# in Visual Studio Code, and kept running in to small errors.
 Finally, I feel Ruby has a very clean look, and enjoyed the practice we’ve had with it in class.

 ### How does Ruby handle: object-oriented programming, file ingestion, conditional statements, assignment statements, loops, subprograms (functions/methods), unit testing and exception handling?